QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Incompatibility with Waterfall Models: Although user stories were designed for agile methodologies, some teams attempt to use them in a waterfall model, which may not align well with the structured and sequential nature of the waterfall approach.
 This can lead to confusion and inefficiencies.

+9. Workshops

+- Time and Resource Intensive: Workshops can consume a significant amount of time and resources, particularly if they involve multiple stakeholders.
+Preparing for, conducting, and documenting the outcomes of workshops can be resource-intensive.

+- Limited Participation: In formal workshops, the participation of key stakeholders is often mandated, but in informal workshops, attendance may be less structured.
+There is a risk that critical stakeholders may not attend, leading to incomplete or biased requirements gathering.

+- Group Dynamics: Workshops involve group discussions and decision-making.
+Group dynamics, such as dominant voices or conflicts among participants, can influence the outcomes and potentially hinder effective requirements elicitation.

+- Information Overload: Workshops can generate a large amount of information and ideas in a short period.
+It may be challenging to process and prioritize this information, leading to potential oversights or missing critical requirements.

+- Potential for False Consensus: Informal workshops, as mentioned, may lead to a false sense of security.
+Agreement during a workshop does not necessarily mean a shared understanding of requirements.
+Stakeholders might agree without fully grasping the implications, leading to misunderstandings.

+- Lack of Follow-up: After the workshop, there might be insufficient follow-up to document and track the requirements gathered.
+This can result in valuable information being lost or forgotten.

+- Limited Flexibility: Workshops require a structured format, which may not be suitable for all projects or situations.
+Some projects may benefit more from one-on-one interviews or surveys, which offer greater flexibility.

+- Difficulties with Remote Participants: In an increasingly global and remote work environment, it can be challenging to conduct effective workshops when participants are geographically dispersed.
+Communication and engagement may suffer in such scenarios.

+- Risk of Scope Creep: Workshops can lead to the introduction of new ideas or features that were not initially considered.
+While this can be beneficial, it also carries the risk of scope creep, which can impact project timelines and budgets.

+- Lack of Documentation: Informal workshops, in particular, may lack proper documentation.
+Without clear records of the discussions and decisions, it can be challenging to verify requirements and make changes later in the project.

+- Variability in Quality: The quality of workshops can vary depending on the facilitator's skills and participants' attitudes.
+Inexperienced facilitators may struggle to manage discussions effectively, impacting the quality of the requirements elicitation process.